MatthewLacerda2/gcp-world-wide-map/README.md

 We'll have a frontend that will fetch the data from the Master VM's api and display it The frontend is the only part of this not hosted on GCP (it's in Github Pages)

+# How to run

+## Online

+- Run 'terraform apply'
+- Wait for the VMs to finish
+You will get an api which gives a mesh of the internet's topology

+Switch the hardcoded url in the frontend to your cloud_run url

+## Local

+Switch the hardcoded url in the frontend to `http://localhost:3000`

+Postgre: `docker run -e POSTGRES_PASSWORD=Password123! -e POSTGRES_DB=mydb -p 5432:5432 -d postgres`
+NestJS: `npm i` `npm run start:dev`
+Frontend: `npm i` `npm run dev`

+You can then run the traceroute file with `cd traceroutes && python3 traceroute_vm.py` You can even have a friend join by just switching the url to your IP address (in case you have a static public ip, cloudflare tunnel or you guys are on tailscale)

+# NOTES

-## NOTE: since i don't know how ip-geolocation deals with anycasted ip's, i won't differentiate them by region
+Since i don't know how ip-geolocation deals with anycasted ip's, i won't differentiate them by region

-## This project is meant to show-off networking, not as a serious project.
+This project is meant to show-off networking, not as a serious project.
 So if you wanna point out lack of auth, tests and how vibe-coded the thing is, fuck off

-## There is no "updating the db".
-The whole "fleet of VMs mapping the web" is a one-time thing, and each of them turns off once the traceroutes are done.
-If we 'terraform apply' again, the machines will turn on, send the data and turn off.
-The cloud_run won't delete hops that no longer exist, it will just update the existing ones IF the ping is lower than before, and add new ones
+Each time you run 'terraform apply', the VMs will kick-in, traceroute, send the data to cloud_run.
+If cloud_run gets a new hop, it will write to the db.
+If it gets an existing one, it will update the ping and region if the ping is lower.
+It will NOT delete older hops.
+This was meant for a single "tracing run"